 Umbrella Inc. has many different social support programs which aim to help seniors to make and maintain friendships, maintain independence, improve well-being and stay active.

 The program activities are organised according to the attending seniors’ interest and abilities.
-These regular sessions are held at accessible and safe venues around the Perth metro area, mainly in Bedford.
+These regular sessions are held at accessible and safe venues around the Perth metro area, mainly in Belmont.
 Activities are organised with transport, morning and afternoon tea provided.

 Thank you a lot for inviting me to attend the Internet Café program.
 I really enjoy the sessions.
 Now I am sending emails to many of my relatives and friends who live far away.